Close Light Download image Dark Share Stock exchange is momentarily closed

 The Offshore Drone Challenge 2024

-Test flights are taking place as part of the research project.
-We have invited drone manufacturers and service providers to demonstrate their technology for transporting heavy loads.
-In summer 2024, on 19 and 20 June, EnBW and DLR will therefore hold the Offshore Drone Challenge.
-The event will be held at the DLR site in Cochstedt, National Experimental Test Center of Unmanned Aircraft Systems .
+Test flights took place as part of the research project.
+We invited drone manufacturers and service providers to demonstrate their technology for transporting heavy loads.
+In Summer 2024, on 19 and 20 June, EnBW and DLR therefore held the Offshore Drone Challenge.
+The event was held at the DLR site in Cochstedt, National Experimental Test Center of Unmanned Aircraft Systems.

-At the Offshore Drone Challenge 2024, seven international drone companies will compete against each other in a multi-stage course.
-The course covers the use case of material transportation in offshore wind energy, from the start of the drone to the final precise placement of the payload.
-The companies Anavia, Flowcopter, HyFly, NEX Aero, Solectric, Unmanned Helicopters and Volocopter were selected and will present their solutions.
-The flight demonstrations are embedded in a programme with panel discussions, keynote speeches, and evening get-togethers.
-The flight demonstrations are judged by a high-ranking jury – a panel of experts from business and science – and are embedded in a programme with panel discussions, keynote speeches and evening get-togethers.
+At the Offshore Drone Challenge 2024, four international drone companies competed against each other in a multi-stage course.
+The course covered the use case of material transportation in offshore wind energy, from the start of the drone to the final precise placement of the payload.
+The companies ADLC, Flowcopter, Solectric and Stromkind were selected to present their solutions.
+The flight demonstrations were judged by a high-ranking jury – a panel of experts from business and science – and were embedded in a programme with panel discussions, keynote speeches and evening get-togethers.

 Download image